techidaily/site-iphone-unlock/source/_posts/how-do-you-remove-restricted-mode-on-iphone-12-pro-drfone-by-drfone-ios.md

 #### Notable Features of Wondershare Dr.Fone

-1. It lets users [bypass MDM](https://tools.techidaily.com/wondershare/drfone/unlock-android-screen/)on their iOS devices without losing their data.
+1. It lets users [bypass MDM](https://tools.techidaily.com/wondershare/drfone/unlock-android-screen/) on their iOS devices without losing their data.
 2. If your iOS device is stuck at the iCloud Activation Lock, Dr.Fone bypasses this lock without requiring a passcode.
 3. For those facing issues with forgotten Apple ID passwords, Dr.Fone facilitates the removal of Apple ID from devices.